 Community Service, Civic Engagement & Leadership Opportunities

 Chatham provides a plethora of opportunities that allow students to explore and develop a personal leadership style, promote social change and gain meaningful experiences within the Pittsburgh Community.
-Programs include Emerging Leaders retreat, the Women of the World (WOW) retreat, the Social Activism Institute as well as regular community service events.
-For more information, contact Emily Fidago, Assistant Director of Student Leadership and Civic Engagement at 412-365-1527 or email@example.com.
+Programs include Emerging Leaders retreat, the Women of the World (WOW) retreat, LEAD Chatham, as well as regular community service events.
+For more information, contact Emily Fidago, Associate Director of Student Engagement at 412-365-1527 or email@example.com.

 CAREER DEVELOPMENT & STUDENT EMPLOYMENT